Emergency Response and Transportation Planning

 The SSEB Radioactive Materials Transportation Committee provides the U.S. Department of Energy with a southern states’ perspective on policy related to nuclear power and transportation of the nation’s spent fuel and high-level radioactive waste.
 The committee includes regional, gubernatorially-appointed state emergency response planners, radiological health professionals and other state agency officials.

 The Committee has provided additional opportunities for state involvement through its ongoing participation in the Department of Energy (DOE) National Transportation Stakeholders Forum meetings, which are designed to facilitate dialogue between DOE and interested parties regarding radioactive waste transportation.
-This allows SSEB staff, as well as representatives from the states of Alabama, Arkansas, Florida, Louisiana, North Carolina, South Carolina, Tennessee and Texas, to interact with federal officials and participate in topic groups related to security issues, shipment routing and state funding.
+This allows SSEB staff, as well as representatives from all 16 of SSEB’s member states to interact with federal officials and participate in topic groups related to security issues, shipment routing and state funding.

 TRU waste, which is generated from the production of nuclear weapons, mainly consists of solid items such as protective clothing and gloves, rags, lab instruments and equipment, as well as other items that have become contaminated by transuranic isotopes.